 Activation Steering

-Activation steering is a family of methods that modify a neural network's internal activations during inference in order to influence its behavior.
-Instead of changing a model's weights through fine-tuning, activation steering adds, suppresses, or otherwise alters internal directions associated with concepts, styles, refusals, truthfulness, safety behaviors, or other target properties.
+Activation steering is a family of methods that intervene on a neural network's internal activation tensors during inference in order to influence its behavior.
+Instead of changing a model's weights through fine-tuning, activation steering adds, suppresses, clamps, or otherwise alters internal directions associated with concepts, styles, refusals, truthfulness, safety behaviors, or other target properties.
+It is a live control surface, not proof that the model is aligned.

 Definition

 Activation steering, also called activation engineering in some papers, intervenes on the model's hidden states while it is running.
-The intervention is usually a vector or feature direction added to the residual stream, attention-head output, or another internal representation.
+The intervention is usually a vector, feature activation, or other representation-level edit added to the residual stream, attention-head output, MLP activation, or another internal representation.
 The goal is to make the model more likely to express a target behavior without modifying the model weights.

 This places activation steering between ordinary prompting and training.
 Prompting influences the model through text in the input.
 Fine-tuning changes parameters.
 Activation steering changes the internal computation for a particular inference run or deployment wrapper.